When is Narcos: Mexico season 2 released? What's going to happen?

 Netflix's stand-alone drug-cartel drama has been renewed for a second season

-Netflix’s stand-alone crime drama, Narcos: Mexico, will be returning for a second season.
+Netflix’s stand-alone crime drama, Narcos: Mexico, will be returning for a second season in February.

 Charting the rise of the Guadalajara drug cartel in 1980s-era Mexico, the drama started out as the fourth season of Narcos, before the streaming giant decided to develop the series as a companion show.